thisisobate/kyverno-website/src/content/docs/policies/best-practices/require-probes/require-probes.md

 ---
-title: "Require Pod Probes"
+title: 'Require Pod Probes'
 category: Best Practices, EKS Best Practices
 version:
 subject: Pod
-policyType: "validate"
+policyType: 'validate'
 description: >
   Liveness and readiness probes need to be configured to correctly manage a Pod's lifecycle during deployments, restarts, and upgrades.
 For each Pod, a periodic `livenessProbe` is performed by the kubelet to determine if the Pod's containers are running or need to be restarted.
 A `readinessProbe` is used by Services and Deployments to determine if the Pod is ready to receive network traffic.
 This policy validates that all containers have one of livenessProbe, readinessProbe, or startupProbe defined.
 ---

 ## Policy Definition

 <a href="https://github.com/kyverno/policies/raw/main//best-practices/require-probes/require-probes.yaml" target="-blank">/best-practices/require-probes/require-probes.yaml</a>

 ```yaml